apollographql/apollo-tooling/README.md

 ## Typescript and Flow

-When using `apollo-codegen` with Typescript and Flow, make sure to add the '__typename' introspection field to every selection set within your graphql operations.
-This is already done by default in `apollo-client`.
+When using `apollo-codegen` with Typescript and Flow, make sure to add the `__typename` introspection field to every selection set within your graphql operations.

-`apollo-codegen` will assume the field is in resulting data in order to ensure type safety for `GraphQLUnionType` and `GraphQLInterfaceType`.
+If you're using a client like `apollo-client` that does this automatically for your GraphQL operations, pass in the -`-addTypename` option to `apollo-codegen` to make sure the generated Typescript and Flow types have the `__typename` field as well.
+This is required to ensure proper support for `GraphQLUnionType` and `GraphQLInterfaceType`.

 ### Why is the __typename field required?